NeoGeographyToolkit/StereoPipeline/docs/examples/msl.rst

 Challenges
 ----------

 The navcam images are used to plan the path of the rover.
 They are not acquired specifically for mapping.
 While there is good overlap and perspective difference between images that are taken at the same time with the stereo rig, these assumptions may not hold for images produced at different times.
 Moreover, after the rover changes position, there is usually a large perspective difference and little overlap with earlier images.

 A very useful reference on processing MSL images is :cite:`caravaca20203d`.
 It uses the commercial Agisoft Photoscan software.

-To help with matching the images, this paper uses the global position and orientation of each image and projects these onto the ground.
+To help with matching the images, that paper uses the global position and orientation of each image and projects these onto the ground.
 Such data is not fully present in the .LBL files in PDS, as those contain only local coordinates, and would necessitate queering the SPICE database.
 It also incorporates lower-resolution "TRAV" images to tie the data together.

 In the current example only a small set of data from a single day is